By Victoria Lavelle

 “The American Revolution-era home was built in two stages beginning in 1731 and is a superb example of a traditional Quaker stone home,” Outten said.
 “The home and surrounding land was the residence of prominent Quaker Benjamin Ring, whose three sons were on the musters list.
 In 1731, General George Washington utilized the home for a council of war, but took shelter in a tent just outside the home.”

-Modern-day technology now offers visitors an innovative cellphone-guided journey across the grounds from the privacy of their own car.
+Modern-day technology now offers visitors an innovative smartphone-guided journey across the grounds from the privacy of their own car.

-There are two ways to take part in the newly enhanced cell phone tours.
-The first option is for visitors to dial 484- 396-1018 at each designated attraction and follow the prompts.
+There are two ways to take part in the newly enhanced mobile phone tours.
+The first option is for visitors to call 484-396-1018 at each designated attraction and follow the prompts.

 The alternative is for drivers to park at each individual property and use the following cellular queues: #215 at the Benjamin Ring House — #216 at the Gideon Gilpin House — and #217 at the Birmingham Friends Meetinghouse located outside the park.

-Parking areas located at each site are provided for solo drives, while drivers with multiple visitors are welcome to operate the smartphone guided tours on speaker.
+Parking areas located at each site are provided for solo drives, while drivers with multiple visitors are welcome to operate the self-guided guided tours on speaker phone.

-In 2009, the state closed the park and three other museums indefinitely due to a lack of funding as a result of an ongoing budget crisis.
+In 2009, the state closed the park and three other museums temporarily due to a lack of funding which resulted from a budget crisis.
 The historical landmark reopened two weeks later under an interim agreement between PHMC and Chadds Ford Township assisted by Brandywine Battlefield Associates and Friends of Brandywine Battlefield.

-Brandywine Battlefield Park Associates is currently working with the Friends of Valley Forge to enhance visitors’ experience by offering more attractions to the cellular tour menu.
+Brandywine Battlefield Park Associates is currently working with the Friends of Valley Forge to enhance visitors’ experience by offering more attractions to the cellular tour menu in the near future.

 In 2019, Brandywine Battlefield Associates will continue the newly launched Revolutionary Dining Series at The Gables of Chadds Ford Restaurant with a lecture by local artist and historian Adrian Martinez at 6 p.m. on Jan.
 22.